DKWeeto/Hanged_Man_Capstone_Project/README.md

-Welcome to Hang Man, the classic word-guessing game.
+Welcome to Hanged Man, the classic word-guessing game.

 Picking a category, play against the computer and try to guess the word without making mistakes.
 Make too many mistakes and GAME OVER.